cybercongress/cybertensor-developer-docs/docs/glossary.md

 A two-tier legislative system comprising the Triumvirate and the Senate for proposal approval.

-### Bittensor Wallet
+### Cybertensor Wallet

-A digital wallet that holds the core ownership in the Bittensor network and serves as the user's identity technology underlying all operations.
+A digital wallet that holds the core ownership in the Cybertensor network and serves as the user's identity technology underlying all operations.

 ### Block

-A unit of data in the Bittensor blockchain, containing a collection of transactions and a unique identifier (block hash).
-A single block is processed every 12 seconds in the Bittensor blockchain.
+A unit of data in the Cybertensor blockchain, containing a collection of transactions and a unique identifier (block hash).
+A single block is processed every 12 seconds in the Cybertensor blockchain.

 ## C

 ### Coldkey

-A component of a Bittensor wallet responsible for securely storing funds and performing high-risk operations such as transfers and staking.
+A component of a Cybertensor wallet responsible for securely storing funds and performing high-risk operations such as transfers and staking.
 It is encrypted on the user's device.
 This is analogous to a private key.

 ### Coldkey-hotkey pair